opengeospatial/ets-wfs20/README.md

 `java -jar ets-wfs20-${version}-aio.jar  [test-run-props.xml]`

+Please note that you will have to set the TE_BASE environment variable.
+This needs to point to a directory containing a config.xml file.
+The config.xml can be found in the file ets-wfs20-1.XX-ctl.zip under /wfs/2.0.0/.

 #### Docker

 This test suite comes with a Dockerfile which can be used to easily setup the OGC test harness with